marcpeterson/MetaSpritePlus/README.md

-# MetaSpritePlus
+# MetaSpritePlus (Work in Progress)

 This fork adds extra import capibilities to the excellent MetaSprite importer.

 MetaSprite is an Unity plugin that lets you import [Aseprite][aseprite]'s .ase file into Unity, as Mecanim animation clips/controllers.
 It also has rich **metadata support** built in, allowing one to manipulate colliders, change transforms, send messages (and much more!) easily in Aseprite.

+Please note that this fork is a work-in-progress.
+Although the data layer seems to be working, later changes may occur with how it is calculated and stored.

+## Main differences from MetaSprite

 MetaSpritePlus adds a "data" importer.
 This lets you define Asesprite layers as a "data" layer.
 Any pixels in each frame of that layer are saved to storage, which can then be accessed during gameplay.
-For instance, you could define a characters footsteps and emit dust particles on specific frames of animation.
+For instance, you could define a characters footsteps and emit dust particles on specific frames of animation, precisely at the pixels defined in a data layer.

+## Other changes from MetaSprite
-I also added code comments to help clarify what's happening.
+* Added code comments to help clarify what's happening.
 This may help other developers add their own layer processing.
+* Added option to change a pixel's location in world space.
+Instead of bottom-left, representing it's position in the center is more useful, especially if you flip sprites and use data-layer positions.

 # Requirements